grafana/agent/docs/upgrade-guide/_index.md

 in Tempo have been updated to refer to `logs_instance` instead.

-Old configurations using `loki_name`, `loki_tag`, or `backend: loki` will continue to work until the `loki` terminology is fully deprecated.
+Old configurations using `loki_name`, `loki_tag`, or `backend: loki` will continue to work as of this version, but support for the old config format will eventually be removed.

 Example old config: